m0ose/asx/docs/World.md

 # World.js

 Class World defines the coordinate system for the model.
-It is a grid specified by 5 properties: patchSize, minX/Y, maxX/Y. The grid squares are called `patches`
+It is a grid specified by 5 properties: patchSize, minX/Y, maxX/Y. The grid squares are called `patches`.

+The grid world is euclidean: the usual x,y axes with angles (theta) in radians, measured counter clockwise from the +x axis.
+We also support z in the Three renderer.
+It follows the so-called [right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule).

+Some terminology:
+* Direction/Angle: The euclidean angle, or theta, in radians.
+* Heading: A world transform with angles measured in degrees from +Y (up/north), clockwise.

 ## Statics